FrancesCoronel/personal-website-v3/site/content/posts/2019-01-26-tech-intersections.md

 - feedback usually isn't given because companies are terrified of liability issues
 - candidates will argue back
 - in all honesty, if interviewer is asking the "tell me about yourself" question, it is likely to
+- favorite ways to network: having people ask you specific questions first like "do you have a book recommendation for xyz?"; asking a small thing first will allow you to ease into a deeper conversation
+- use IDE instead of whiteboarding

 ### Elizabeth Bautista